makeabilitylab/physcomp/communication/handpose-serial.md

 }
 {% endhighlight JavaScript %}

-Again, this should feel very familiar to our [PoseNet lesson](ml5js-serial.md#initialize-ml5s-posenet).
+Again, this should feel familiar!
+It's quite similar to our [PoseNet lesson](ml5js-serial.md#initialize-ml5s-posenet) thus far.

 #### Subscribe to the new HandPose event